e74136194-yungching/yungching/readme.md

 ![VisibleEntangledRibbons1 image](VisibleEntangledRibbons1.png)

+# ------------------------------------------------------------------
-Visible Entangled Ribbons (Rhino Python)
+# Visible Entangled Ribbons (Surface Loft Version)
+# ------------------------------------------------------------------

 This script generates a sculptural geometry in Rhino by simulating a simple three-body system and translating its motion into entangled ribbon-like surfaces.
 Three bodies interact through mutual gravitational forces and a strong central anchoring force.
 Their trajectories are recorded over time, converted into curves, and then lofted pairwise to form a closed loop of flowing ribbon surfaces.
 This script must be opened and executed in Rhino
 It relies on rhinoscriptsyntax and will not run in a standard Python environment.

-Requirements

-Rhinoceros 3D (Rhino 6 / 7 / 8)

-Rhino Python (rhinoscriptsyntax)

-How to Run (Open with Rhino)

-Launch Rhino.

-Open the Python script editor:

-Rhino 7 / 8: run EditPythonScript

-or directly run the file using PythonScript

-Paste the script and execute it.

-Rhino will automatically generate the geometry and zoom to the result.

-What This Script Creates

-3 colored layers

-Ribbon_A (Red)

-Ribbon_B (Green)

-Ribbon_C (Blue)

-3 motion paths generated from a physics simulation

-3 lofted ribbon surfaces

-Lofted between curve pairs: (0–1), (1–2), (2–0)

-A reference sphere at the origin for easy orientation

-Automatic ZoomExtents after completion

-Each execution produces a slightly different result due to randomized initial conditions.

-Key Parameters You Can Adjust

-Inside create_sculpture():

-SCALE = 50.0    # Overall size of the sculpture
-STEPS = 2000    # Length of the simulation
-dt = 0.02       # Time step (affects smoothness and motion speed)

-Increasing SCALE makes the sculpture larger and more visible.

-Increasing STEPS creates longer, more complex ribbons (but increases computation time).

-Initial positions, velocities, and masses are randomized for generative variation.

-Conceptual Notes

-The gravitational interaction produces intertwined trajectories.

-A strong central spring force prevents bodies from drifting away, maintaining spatial cohesion.

-Curves act as invisible guides and are removed after successful surface generation.

-The resulting ribbons form a closed entangled system, emphasizing continuity and mutual influence.

-Script (Rhino Python)
-# -*- coding: utf-8 -*-
-import rhinoscriptsyntax as rs import math import random

-# ------------------------------------------------------------------
-# Visible Entangled Ribbons (Surface Loft Version)
-# ------------------------------------------------------------------

 def create_sculpture():
     rs.EnableRedraw(False)